belbert/VCVTB/POSTPROCESSING/README.md

 Awaiting updates

-This folder contains VCVTB postprocessing functionalities for generation of:
+This folder will contain/contains VCVTB postprocessing functionalities for generation of:

 - 3D CAD Airflow drawings
 - VCVTB Report Sheets